BioBuild/mtDNA-heteroplasmy/README.md

 This repository contains the code required to reproduce the analysis presented in the manuscript **"Tissue-specific apparent mtDNA heteroplasmy and its relationship with ageing and mtDNA gene expression"** by Wengert et al., which is currently under revision.
 You can access our preprint [here](link-to-paper).

-Below, you can find a conceptual overview of the project and analyses conducted for this study:
+Below, you can find a conceptual overview of the project and the analyses conducted for this study:

 ![](README_files/project_overview.png)